tarwn/lessthandot-hugo/blogs/content/posts/2012-12-11-update-table-based-on-a.md

-In the above query, let’s say that you have to update CommissionPct by .002 for the territory NorthWest.
+In the above query, let's say that you have to update CommissionPct by .002 for the territory NorthWest.
 In order to do this, you need to join all the tables to satisfy the predicate of the territory name and ensure that only the sales people for that territory have the adjustment.

-To perform this type of update, it truly is not much different than a regular update but in this case, you’ll use the alias from the table that needs to be updated in the FROM.
+To perform this type of update, it truly is not much different than a regular update but in this case, you'll use the alias from the table that needs to be updated in the FROM.
 You could really look at this as an UPDATE on a derived table.
 Take a look at a typical update statement

 sql
 UPDATE [Sales].[SalesPerson]